lukwam/hera/README.md

 # Hera - An Example Application using Google Cloud Platform

+Includes:
-Step one, add a terraform config to create a project.
+* Terraform config to create a project in a folder and enable billing